iMikie/Semantic-UI-Rails/README.md

 * less-rails-semantic_ui
 There are several gems out there for semantic UI.
 I chose Semantic-UI-Rails-LESS because it appears to be created by the authors of Semantic-UI.
 It is updated frequently and appears to use Travis CI, which if we are lucky will automatically build new versions as the main Semantic-UI library is updated.
 This is the only gem I could find that allows theming.
 * autoprefixer-rails <br>
-Have you seen CSS with lines like: *:-webkit-full-screen a*.
+Have you seen CSS with lines like: `:-webkit-full-screen a`.
 That's browser specific CSS code.
-Autoprefixer is a CSS processor that uses a database which tracks how stuff is done in different browsers and heavily modifies the output CSS.
+Autoprefixer is a CSS processor that uses a database which tracks browser specific code and modifies the output CSS.

 Now run bundle in the terminal:
 ```
     $ bundle install
 ```
 ###Adding the Semantic-UI libraries
 Now we need to add the javascript, css, and configuration files provided by gem to the appropriate places in Rails.
 These should go in the `vendor/assets` directory.
-Luckily for us the less-rails-semantic_ui gem provides a command to do that.
+Luckily for us the `less-rails-semantic_ui` gem provides a command to do that.
 Just execute the following command in your terminal:

 ````
     $ rails generate semantic_ui:install